Kleinfontein: Criticism

 Kleinfontein has been criticised for its policy of prohibiting all non-Afrikaners from settling in the community.
 Protests were held in May 2013 when the Democratic Alliance and the ANC competed in local elections.
 The community has also been criticised by the South African government for engaging in practices that once led to a "divided South Africa."
 Residents of the community defend their practice by saying that they are defending their own separate cultural identity.

 Some residents of the community have also objected to the "restricted" nature of the community which prevents them from selling their home to the buyer of their choice.

 Geography

 The town is located roughly halfway between Pretoria and Bronkhorstspruit.
 It lies just south of the N4, just west of the R515, a few kilometers south of Rayton, on the Magaliesberg mountain range at the historical terrain where the Battle of Diamond Hill (die slag van Donkerhoek) took place during the Second Boer War.

+Demographics

+In the 2011 census, the town recorded a population of 347 in 135 households, representing a population density of 14.21 people and 5.53 households per square kilometre.
+The town reported having an older than average population, with the largest age group being 40 to 44-year-olds at 10.57%, though this was closely followed by children under four at 10.00%.
+The town also had an above-average male population, with 57.06% of the town's population being male and 42.94% being female.

+Despite being referred to as a segregationist "Whites-only" settlement, the town has a multiracial and multilingual population.
+In 2011, 54.62% of the population reported being White, while 43.06% reported being Black, 2.02% belonging to other racial groups and 0.29% being Coloured.
+50.00% of the town's population reported having Afrikaans as their first language, while 13.87% reported speaking Southern Sotho, 7.23% English, 6.07% Southern Ndebele, 5.20% Zulu, 4.34% Southern Sotho, 4.05% Tswana, 2.02% Venda, 2.02% Xhosa, 1.73% other languages and 0.87% South African Sign Language (SASL).

+In popular culture

+The settlement has been featured in a documentary by British filmmaker Ben Zand.